hashworks-code/littlebrahma.v2/_workpage1/groombrand.md

 adaptSubTitle: "Designing for technology"
 adaptParagraph: "With the brand voice and the newly devised brand strategy to attract tech people, we came up with a design solution that any technology person can relate."

+challange: "Challenge"
+paragraph1: "- Design a brand identity for Hashworks"
+paragraph2: "- Should focus on the domains Hashworks is functioning"
+paragraph3: "- A logo that captures the brand values"
+paragraph4: "- Establish a visual language that resonates the organizations purpose"

 conceptTitle: "Concept"
 conceptparagraph: "We worked on concepts which depicts the behaviour of the application while adding the concept of how the application is helping the DevOps practice."